By The Death Penalty Project

 The Federal Court decision means that Kostov and Bakalov will not be returned to death row, and will be eligible for release in approximately five years, taking into account good behaviour.

 A large number of those facing execution in Malaysia are foreign nationals convicted for drug trafficking offences.
 Imprisoned in a foreign country with little understanding of the legal system and without the support of friends or family, foreign nationals facing the death penalty experience a range of unique issues.
-Read more about our work to protect foreign nationals on death row in Malaysia.

 Note to Editors